theonlytechnohead/TouchFaders/README.md

-# YAMAHA-MIDI
+# TouchFaders-MIDI

-GitHub repo for YAMAHA MIDI program, developed by Craig Anderson
+GitHub repo for TouchFaders MIDI program, developed by Craig Anderson

 ## What is this?
-The YAMAHA LS9 digital mixing console for audio is a fantastically capable device.
+The YAMAHA® LS9 digital mixing console for audio is a fantastically capable device.
 There exists three issues with it:

 1. No DCA's is a very unfortunate omission, especially considering the M7CL series has them (and released a year earlier!)
-1. Input-to-Matrix is not supported ☹
+1. Input-to-Matrix is not supported ☹ (again, M7CL getting all the love)
-1. Only one remote device can control the desk at a time (and the only mobile device that can is an iPad with StageMix)
+1. Only one remote device can control the desk at a time (and the only mobile device that can do so is an iPad, with the StageMix app from YAMAHA®)

 Unfortunately, I can't easily fix 1 or 2, so instead I decided to focus my efforts on 3.
 *This program is the solution*